openhab-scripters/openhab-helper-libraries/README.md

 ```

 This removes the need to know the internal ESH trigger type strings,
-define trigger names and to know configuration dictionary requirements.
+define trigger names, and to know configuration dictionary requirements.

 #### Rule and Trigger Decorators
 <ul>